eebbesen/soundpound/README.md

 Having trouble with Chrome blocking content when reading directly from the file, but using Pow gets around this.

     cd ~/.pow
-    mkdir wdbootcamp
+    mkdir soundpound
-    ln -s /Users/eebbesen/Desktop/stuff/udemy/wdbootcamp/19 wdbootcamp/public
+    ln -s /Users/username/projects/soundpound soundpound/public

-Then it is available at http://wdbootcamp.dev
+Then it is available at http://soundpound.dev

 If you want to serve another directory, modify the symlink appropriately.